noniec/requirement-analysis/README.md

 - Customer: Searches, books, and cancels reservations.
 - Admin: Manages availability and approves or rejects bookings.
 - System: Sends confirmations and notifications automatically.

+## Acceptance Criteria
+Acceptance Criteria are the specific conditions or rules that a software feature must meet to be accepted by the client or end user.
+They describe how a feature should work and what results are expected when it is used correctly.

+### Importance of Acceptance Criteria
+- They help developers and testers understand what the feature must do before development starts.
+- They ensure everyone (developers, testers, and clients) has the same understanding of what “done” means.
+- They make testing easier because they provide clear success conditions.
+- They reduce misunderstandings and rework by setting clear expectations early.

+### Example: Checkout Feature in Booking Management System
+Feature:Checkout and Payment Process
+Acceptance Criteria
+1. When a user proceeds to checkout after selecting a room, the system must display the booking summary (room details, price, and total cost).
+2. The user must be able to choose a payment method (e.g., credit card, PayPal, or bank transfer).
+3. The system must validate payment details before processing the transaction.
+4. When payment is successful, the system must generate a booking confirmation and send an email notification to the user.
+5. If payment fails, the system must display an error message and allow the user to retry.
+6. The booking should appear under the user’s “My Bookings” section after a successful payment.